coteditor/CotEditor/CONTRIBUTING.md

 ## General Feedback

 Create a new issue on our [Issues page](https://github.com/coteditor/CotEditor/issues).
-You can write your feedback either in English (recommended) or in Japanese.
+We welcome feedback in either English (preferred) or Japanese.

 ### Issue reports